Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Problem Generation Method

-When discussing data generation (\cref{sec:generation-pipeline}) and the experiments the data is used for (\cref{sec:experiments}), we will rely on the following definitions: A \defn{predicate} is a symbol that represents either an arithmetic concept, or ownership of an entity (in that case the predicate is ``\container'').
+When discussing data generation (\cref{sec:generation-pipeline}) and the experiments the data is used for (\cref{sec:experiments}), we will rely on the following definitions: A \defn{predicate} is a symbol that represents either an arithmetic concept, or possession of an entity (in that case the predicate is ``{ \container}'').
 Each predicate takes a set of properties as arguments.\footnote{We enforce all quantities that are associated with predicates to be explicit numbers.
-Note that this places a constraint on the format of the problems: The number associated with a mathematical relationship is never an intermediate result, but is always given in text.
-A generalization that allows variables is straightforward in theory.
-It would involve defining logical forms over multiple predicates which, however, would require a larger number of templates for step (iii) in \cref{sec:generation-pipeline}.} A predicate instantiated with properties is called a \defn{logical form}, and represents the semantics of a given sentence in a problem.
-See \cref{table:lf_examples} for examples of logical forms.
-The \defn{mental model} of a problem is a sequence of logical forms for each sentence in that problem (in the same order), representing its semantics.\footnote{ Mental models can be illustrated graphically, as in \cref{fig:solving-pyramid,fig:generation-pipeline}.} We say that a problem text is \defn{faithful} to a mental model iff the mental model represents the semantics of that text under the \mathworld formalism.
-The \defn{structure} of a problem is a mental model in which the property values are replaced by unique placeholders.
-On the left-hand side of \cref{fig:generation-pipeline} we give a graphical representation of the structure of the problem text that is shown on the right-hand side of the same figure.\looseness=-1
+Note that this places a constraint on the format of the problems: The number associated with a mathematical relationship is never an intermediate result, but is always given in text.\looseness=-1 } A predicate instantiated with properties is called a \defn{logical form}, and represents the semantics of a given sentence in a problem.
+See \cref{table:lf_examples} for examples of logical forms for all predicates we use.
+The \defn{mental model} of a problem is a sequence of logical forms (separated by a ``$\circ$'' symbol) for each sentence in that problem (in the same order), representing its semantics.
+In \cref{fig:solving-pyramid}, we gave a mental model example in graphical format; its equivalent sequential format is { \texttt{container(Alice, 5, apple)} $\circ$ \texttt{comparison(}$+$\texttt{, Alice, Bob, 3, apple)}}.
+The problem text in \cref{fig:solving-pyramid} is \defn{faithful} to this mental model, in the sense that the mental model represents the semantics of that text under the \mathworld formalism.
+We refer to the \defn{structure} of a problem as a mental model in which the property values are replaced by unique placeholders.
+The structure associated with the previous example is { \texttt{container([agent1], [n1], [entity1])} $\circ$ \texttt{comparison(}$+$\texttt{, [agent1], [agent2], [n2], [entity1])}}.\looseness=-1

 \newcolumntype{Z}{>{ \arraybackslash\hsize=.19\hsize}X} \newcolumntype{K}{>{ \arraybackslash\hsize=.35\hsize}X} \newcolumntype{Q}{>{ \arraybackslash\hsize=.46\hsize}X}

 \makeatletter \adl@drawiv#1#2#3{ .5\tabcolsep \xleaders#3{#2.5\@tempdimb #1{1}#2.5\@tempdimb} #2\z@ plus1fil minus1fil .5\tabcolsep} [1]{ \noalign{ \aboverulesep \global \@dashdrawstore\adl@draw \global \adl@draw\adl@drawiv} \cdashline{#1} \noalign{\global \adl@draw\@dashdrawstore \belowrulesep}} \makeatother